ucdavis-bioinformatics-training/2024-June-Introduction-to-the-Command-Line-for-Bioinformatics/cli/extra.md

     find /usr/lib -name "*.so"

 One of the most powerful uses of find is to execute commands on every file it finds.
 To do this, you use the "-exec" option.
 When you use that option, everything after the "-exec" is assumed to be a command, and you use the "{}" characters to substitute for the file names that it finds.
 So in the command below, "wc -l" will get executed sequentially for every file it finds.
-Finally, the exec option needs to end with a semi-colon, however, since the semi-colon is a special character that the shell will try to interpret, you need to "escape" the semi-colon with a backslash, to indicate to the shell that the semi-colon is NOT to be interpreted and just sent as is to the find command:
+Finally, the exec option needs to end with a semi-colon, however, since the semi-colon is a special character that the shell will try to interpret, you need to put it in single quotes to indicate to the shell that the semi-colon is NOT to be interpreted and just sent as is to the find command:

-    find /usr/lib -name "*.so" -exec wc -l {} \;
+    find /usr/lib -name "*.so" -exec wc -l {} ';'

 You will probably want to Ctrl-C out of this because it will take a long time to go through them all.